sugarlabs/musicblocks/documentation/README.md

 equivalent to a "voice" in music.
-It can play notes of various pitches in sequence, and can even play multiple notes of the same "note value", but no one mouse can do counterpoint by itself&mdash;just like one moouse cannot draw two lines at the same time.
+It can play notes of various pitches in sequence, and can even play multiple notes of the same "note value", but no one mouse can do counterpoint by itself&mdash;just like one mouse cannot draw two lines at the same time.
 If you want counterpoint, pull out an additional *Start* block, which will create a new mouse that can now perform a new voice.